JoseBenavidesB/Calendar-App/README.md

-# A React App about a Calendar where you can place anything.
+# A React Calendar App